emacs-mirror/emacs/mps/procedure/branch-merge.rst

 #.
 Does the test suite pass on all supported platforms?

 #.
 If there are interface changes, is there documentation?

 #.
+If the changes are significant and user-visible, have you updated
+   the release notes (``master/manual/source/release.rst``)?

+#.
 If this is work on a customer-specific branch, and you've added new
    customer-specific interfaces, have you ensured that these